mmport80/JavascriptFinanceBook/manuscript/chapter02.md

 While technically just one line, it's a little complex.

 Firstly what is `rows`?
-This is an array of data, each object within it is a 'row' object, which is exactly how we view spreadsheets.
+This is an array of data, each object within it is a `row` object, which is exactly how we view spreadsheets.

 ![Example Table](images/01_example_table.png)

-The column names are used as the 'keys' for each object.
+The column names are the 'keys' for each `row` object.

-So `row['Open']` (or indeed `row.Open`) gives us the open price on each row.
+So `row['Open']` (or indeed `row.Open`) gives us the opening price on each row.

 As the name implies, map takes input objects and maps them one by one over to output objects.